LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_c_interface/User_callable.rst

 of type :c:func:`ARKSpilsMassTimesVecFn()`, and can be specified through a call to the  :c:func:`ARKSpilsSetMassTimes()` routine.
-As with the user-supplied preconditioner functions, the evaluation and processing of any Jacobian-related data needed by the user's mass-matrix-times-vector function is done in the optional user-supplied function of type :c:type:`ARKSpilsMassTimesSetupFn` (see the section :ref:`ARKStep_CInterface.UserSupplied` for specification details).
+As with the user-supplied preconditioner functions, the evaluation and processing of any mass matrix-related data needed by the user's mass-matrix-times-vector function is done in the optional user-supplied function of type :c:type:`ARKSpilsMassTimesSetupFn` (see the section :ref:`ARKStep_CInterface.UserSupplied` for specification details).